JamieBort/Portfolio-Website/administrative/fullstack_cleanup_branch_TODO.md

 - redeploy the frontend AND the backend. from the `dev` branch.

-- **figure out and fix why the frontend api call doesn't load until it the page is reloaded (opened) twice.**
+- **figure out and fix why the frontend api lags.** It appears as though the backend "goes to sleep.The api call doesn't load until the page is reloaded (opened) twice.
+Or until the backend is loaded twice.

 - Then merge the `dev` branch into the `master` branch.